 “War in Finland?”
 Yes.
 On November 30, 1939, the day after this question appeared as the title of the New York Times editorial, the Soviet Union initiated a massive offensive against Finland.

-The battle would last for 105 days, with Finland, much to the surprise of most, remaining independent but ceding about 9 percent of its prewar territory and 20 percent of its industrial capacity to the Soviet Union.
+The battle would last for 105 days, until March 13, 1940, with Finland, much to the surprise of most, remaining independent but ceding about 9 percent of its prewar territory and 20 percent of its industrial capacity to the Soviet Union.

-“A nostalgic view of Finland lives through the memory of the war,” says the young researcher.
+“A nostalgic view of Finland lives through the memory of the war,” says Holmila.
 “The war effort showed proof of moral values that were, and still are, held in high regard, such as patriotism and working together for a greater cause.”
-Holmila seems to say that people dissatisfied with today’s diverse society seek the blueprint for a society that supposedly used to exist.
+He seems to say that people dissatisfied with today’s diverse society seek the blueprint for a society that supposedly used to exist.
 But how accurate is that picture?

 Rising above the national perspective